 The heart health benefits of Omega-3 fatty acids are well documented, and research shows that a diet rich in Omega-3 EPA and DHA supports heart health and may reduce the risk of heart disease.
 Now, a new study builds upon that research with a look at the benefits of Omega-3 supplementation for cardiac surgery patients.

 In patients undergoing surgery because of a heart attack or heart failure, those who took an Omega-3 supplement prior to surgery reduced their post-surgical hospital stays by up to 2.4 days compared with patients who received only a placebo.
 The Omega-3 patients were also less likely to experience arrhythmia (irregular heartbeat) or death following surgery.

 Study authors point to the natural anti-inflammatory properties of Omega-3 fats as a likely reason for the reduced hospital stays, as well as their positive effects on the body’s immune system.
-Findings from the study, published last month in the journal Clinical Nutrition, offer hope that shorter hospital stays for cardiac patients may also result in reduced healthcare costs overall.
+Findings from the study, published in the journal Clinical Nutrition, offer hope that shorter hospital stays for cardiac patients may also result in reduced health care costs overall.